magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/empty-shopping-cart-issue-when-multiple-click-on-checkout-from-mini-cart.md

 ## Patch

 The patches are attached to this article.
-To download a patch, scroll down to the end of the article and click the required file name, or click one the following links:
+To download a patch, scroll down to the end of the article and click the required file name or click one of the following links:

  [Download MDVA-10441\_EE\_2.2.3\_v3.composer.patch](assets/MDVA-10441_EE_2.2.3_v3.composer.patch.zip)